 Rebecca Lynch in the Department of Informatics

-Rebecca Lynch is a creative-writer-in-residence at King's, supported by the Faculty of Natural & Mathematical Sciences.
-Working in collaboration with Professor Elizabeth Sklar, Head of the Centre for Robotics Research at King's, Rebecca is exploring storytelling around technological futures for human-robot societies through experimental fiction and visual artefacts.
+Rebecca Lynch was a creative-writer-in-residence at King's from 2017–18, supported by the Faculty of Natural & Mathematical Sciences.
+Working in collaboration with Professor Elizabeth Sklar, Head of the Centre for Robotics Research at King's, Rebecca explored storytelling around technological futures for human-robot societies through experimental fiction and visual artefacts.

 Morphologix – visual storytelling for a human-robot society

 While an artwork may originate with one designer or composer, often in the arts teams of humans work together to construct large-scale visual installations or performances.
 Addressing challenges involved in coordinating multi-human/multi-robot teams led Elizabeth Sklar, Professor of Robotics and the Head of the Centre for Robotics Research (CoRe) in the Department of Informatics at King’s, to consider ways in which artists cooperate with multiple intelligent agents (human and robot) in accomplishing joint goals.

 CoRe specialises in the advancement of robotic manipulators and sensors and intelligent, adaptive and interactive controllers.
 Working with Prof Sklar and researchers at CoRe, as well as other staff and students across King’s, Rebecca had access to state-of-the-art robotics research and an opportunity to observe the design, development and testing of robotic technologies up close and in depth.

 During the residency, Rebecca engaged researchers in the Department of Informatics and the Faculty of Natural & Mathematical Sciences in two-way exchanges.
 These discussions were the catalyst for Morphologix, a series of experimental short fictions exploring imagined technological futures for human-robot societies, accompanied by a series of imagined artifacts to illustrate the stories and ideas in visual form.